 - Comprehensive reports by LMMS eliminate the need to capture thumbprints or signatures on paper - a development welcomed by both donors and beneficiaries alike

-- Read the ALNAP Innovations Case Study, Last Mile Mobile Solutions (LMMS): Technology and Partnering for Social Innovation (PDF), on the development of LMMS
+- Read the ALNAP Innovations Case Study, Last Mile Mobile Solutions (LMMS): Technology and Partnering for Social Innovation (PDF), about the development of LMMS

 - Learn how LMMS facilitated interagency coordinated in CAR, via the Humanitarian Practice Network